FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 If you use an in-memory storage solution, when the browser is refreshed, the token goes poof.
 The user has to log in again, which is not a great experience.

 Client binding measures remove the danger of XSS because the token can't be used without a private key that only the proper client possesses.
-However, these approaches require additional setup on the client side and are relatively new; for example, as of this writing, DPoP is not yet an IETF standard.
+However, these approaches require additional setup on the client-side and are relatively new; for example, as of this writing, DPoP is not yet an IETF standard.

 ## Using Sessions

-If client side storage doesn't meet your needs, another option is to store the access token and refresh token in the server side session.
+If client-side storage doesn't meet your needs, another option is to store the access token and refresh token in the server side session.
 The application can then use normal web sessions.

 {% plantuml source: _diagrams/blogs/after-authorization-code-grant/session-storage.plantuml, alt: "Storing the tokens server-side in a session." %}